MohdSamir2001/BackDevTinder/readme.md

 - /a/ in this we not use " " , it means we can add anything but it includes a .

 - /.\*fly$/ in this also we not use "" , it means we can add anything but it includes fly -> eg. butterfly

+- Write a dummy auth middleware for all user routes , except /user/login